ralliosd/CollateralScore/README.md

 ### Things you need to change in the provided .py file.
 Lines 11 to 17 : provide the yaml file the extraction of the radiomics /path/to/all_shape.yaml

-Lines 259 to 262 : Provide the pathways to the models.
+Lines 259 to 262 : Provide the pathways to the models."/path/to/models"

-Lines 296 : base_dir = "path/to/dir".
+Lines 296 : base_dir = "/path/to/dir".
 Update with the main directory.
 The main directory should be have subdirectories with the CTA NIfTI

 The prediction of each patient will be saved as a csv in the folder of the patient.